Arrest made in the brutal killing of an LA model found inside her refrigerator

 Authorities found Maleesa Mooney bound and gagged inside her refrigerator, according to the Los Angeles Police Department.

-Police identified the suspect as 41-year-old Magnus Daniel Humphrey.
-He was arrested at his home in Minnesota man on an unrelated federal warrant.
+Police identified the suspect as 41-year-old Magnus Daniel Humphrey who was arrested at his home in Minnesota on an unrelated federal warrant.
 He is on federal probation for narcotics charges.
 The connection between Mooney and Humphrey has not been released.

-The Los Angeles County District Attorney's Office charged Humphrey with murder.
-He will be transported to LA to face his charges.
+At Thursday's arraignment, Humphrey was ordered to remain jailed without bail pending his next court appearance March 7.

 Officers discovered Mooney's body inside her home after performing multiple welfare checks at her apartment.
 After seeing blood on the floor outside of the refrigerator, police found Mooney stuffed inside her refrigerator with her clothing wrapped around her face and neck.
 She was also gagged with her own clothes.